jyjulianwong/Blob-Prompt-Manager/README.md

 A Python class for managing prompts from local directories and Google Cloud Storage with versioning support.

+## Why?

+Many existing prompt management solutions require complex deployments when self-hosted for team-wide use, depending on resources such as SQL and in-memory databases, and requiring the use of Docker and/or Kubernetes.
+This provides a simpler, alternative solution that **only** uses blob storage as the one shared resource, given that the vast majority of projects will already have this setup as part of its infrastructure.
+Instead of needing to host separately, this is a Python SDK that integrates directly with your existing source code and depends on your existing infrastructure.

 ## Overview

 The `PromptManager` is an abstract base class that provides functionality to: